 Pumdi, Nepal is a village is very special to me.
 This is the home village of a few Nepalis that have supported Sabai and I over the past few years.
-Last year one of their main patriarchal leaders of their village passed away at age 65.
+In 2018 one of their main patriarchal leaders of their village passed away at age 65.
 Leaving behind his wife, 3 grown married sons who live in the city, and 2 younger daughters.
 His unexpected death left a village in grieve and shock.
 During this time they invited me to be a part of the deep and ancient 12-day mourning ritual.
 A honor I will never forget.

 In 2017 Sabai raised $500 for 3 months of teaching, supplies, workbooks, etc. This fundraiser is a continual effort for long term learning.
 Please consider contributing to this fundraiser to provide Nepali adults with the basic tools of reading and writing in their own language and in English.
 These tools open up numerous doors and opportunities to make a better living for themselves and their families.